-ASCO manages 15 social media channels, across seven platforms: Twitter, Facebook, YouTube, LinkedIn, Google+, Storify, and Instagram.
+ASCO and its affiliate organizations manage social media channels across several platforms, including Twitter, Facebook, YouTube, LinkedIn, Google+, Storify, and Instagram.
 When ASCO leadership and volunteers talk about social media initiatives, a crucial theme emerges: Social media serves as one of the major public health engines of the 21st century, granting doctors and the general public alike unprecedented access to information on cancer prevention, treatments, research, and survival.

 Social media also opens the lines of communications between doctors and the patient community like never before—for example, Twitter’s TweetChats enable open conversations between information-seekers and experts in oncology care, offering support, guidance, and knowledge to all those affected by cancer.

 To help our members navigate the world of social media, we have created a series of resources:

 - Use of Social Media (ASCO University online course)

 - I Signed Up for Twitter . . .
 What Do I Do Now?
 (PDF)

 - 10 Tips for the Use of Social Media for Oncologists (PDF)

 - Social Media 101 for Cancer Care Providers (PDF)

 - Social Media 101 for Patients (PDF)

 - Practical Guidance: The Use of Social Media In Oncology Practice (Journal of Oncology Practice [JOP])